Key positions and officeholders are:

 Caroline is a practicing lawyer, specialising in mergers and acquisitions, capital markets and corporate governance.
 She is a Partner at Russells Solicitors.
 Caroline has a keen interest in improving access to education and support for at risk, disadvantaged and underprivileged women and children through the formal education system and early education.
 As mother to two energetic boys, Caroline understands the challenges of juggling a professional corporate career with distance education, postgraduate study and motherhood.
 Caroline is also member of the Queensland Law Society, the Women Lawyers Association of Queensland, the Australian Institute of Management and the Governance Institute of Australia.

-Secretary – Alison Muir
+Secretary – Erin Cunningham

 Treasurer – Amy Henderson

 Amy has a background in fundraising, sponsorship, event management and marketing within a range of fields including the Non‑for‑Profit sector, the Tertiary Education sector, the Arts industry, private industry and politics.
 Her professional commitment to women in society started during her university years and she has been involved in a range of community organisations both in Australia and the United Kingdom.